andymathieson/gigabyte-z390-aorus-pro-wifi-hackintosh/README.md

 ## Working
-+ All memory showing and working at speed XMP enabled
+ All memory showing and working at speed XMP enabled

+• Ethernet Port

+• USB 3.0 & 2.0

 ## Not Working

 ## TODO

-GPU no fans .
-Ethernet
 • Sound

 • HDMI Port on AMD RX580 / 590 ( Ensure you disable BIOS CSM if using HDMI on RX580 / RX590 )

 • HDMI Port on Aorus Z390 Motherboard ( Ensure you have correct BIOS settings as per this guide for Intel only)

-• Ethernet Port

 • WiFi